 - advising on both sides of transactions involving research and grant agreements and arrangements

-- preparing tender documentation, drafting contracts, procurement and advising on commercial and legal risk, as well as strategies to manage contractual relationships to minimise that risk
+- preparing tender documentation, drafting contracts, and advising on commercial and legal risk, as well as strategies to manage contractual relationships to minimise that risk